AshWang623/portfolio/MakeoverMonday.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';                    vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

-I tried to make the original graph less busy through the following adjustments:
+In this draft, I tried to make the original graph simpler and clearer through the following adjustments:

 1. Remove dots on the lines